-B2E or B2B context simplifies the trust model.
-The goal of this architecture is to have a decentralized access control mechanism able to take into account users, companies, and devices.
+A B2E or B2B context simplifies the trust model and makes it possible to envisage a decentralized access control mechanism able to take into account users, companies, and devices.
 For instance, when an employee accesses a corporate resource from a partner terminal, it is necessary to verify whether this user is authorized to access this resource and whether this device is trusted enough to deal with this resource.
-Thus it is possible to ensure that a potentially malicious terminal cannot be used to access confidential data.
+It is thus possible to ensure that a potentially malicious terminal cannot be used to access confidential data.
 When a piece of code runs on a terminal, it is necessary to verify that the code cannot attack this device.